FAQ

 How do I set up ArcGIS Velocity?

-There is no setup necessary to get started using Velocity.
-When you purchase Velocity, you choose a cloud region in which it will run and receive access to the application after 30 to 60 minutes.
+There is no setup necessary to start using Velocity.
+When you purchase Velocity, you choose the cloud region in which it will run and receive access to the application after 30 to 60 minutes.

-As an organization administrator, once you receive access to the application, see Create roles and assign users to learn how to enable users with the necessary privileges to create real-time or big data tasks.
+As an organization administrator, once you receive access to the application, refer to Create roles and assign users to learn how to allow users with the necessary privileges to create real-time or big data tasks.

 How can I try ArcGIS Velocity?